Dennis High School – Bishopville, South Carolina

 In 1948 a new high school for black students was built to relieve the overcrowding that plagued Dennis High School.
 The Dennis High School building then became Dennis Primary School.
 At this time, talks of desegregation were brewing, and segregationists were well aware of these discussions.
 When James Byrnes became governor in 1951, he enacted the “Education Revolution” to pour funds into African American schools, hoping to dispel any opinions that black schools were inferior so that students would remain segregated as part of the Separate But Equal laws that overshadowed our nation.

-In 1954 Dennis Primary School was slated to receive necessary renovations, as were other black schools across the state, in legislators’ attempt to prove that South Carolina schools were equal in accommodations.
+In 1954 a new Dennis High School and Dennis Elementary School were built near Dennis Primary School in order to stave off school integration.
+Dennis Primary School was slated to receive necessary renovations, as were other black schools across the state, in legislators’ attempt to prove that South Carolina schools were equal in accommodations.
 A week after the construction bid was announced for Dennis Primary School, Brown Versus The Board of Education was decided in favor of desegregating all schools, and construction was suspended.
 However, when Governor Byrnes learned that the transition was not imminent, he allowed the schools to be renovated.
-Dennis Primary School received several updates and a single classroom was added.
+Dennis Primary School received several updates, and a single classroom was added.
 (At this time indoor plumbing was installed; during the first 16 years, Dennis students were forced to use an outhouse.)

 For further information read Rebekah Debrasko’s 2008 study titled Equalization Schools in South Carolina, 1951-1959, available though the National Register.

-Dennis High School is listed in the National Register, which adds the following:
+Dennis High School is listed in the National Register:

 Dennis High School, constructed in 1936, is significant for its importance in the education of African-Americans in Bishopville and Lee County and for its representation of the inequalities of South Carolina’s “separate but equal” educational system.
 In addition, the renovation of Dennis High School in 1954 is an excellent example of the state’s efforts to change these perceptions during the “Brown vs. Board of Education” era.
 In 1936, two new schools were constructed in Bishopville.
 Bishopville High School was built for the white students at a cost of about $71,000 and was designed by noted architect Henry Dudley Harrall.